gdlg-rosarch/variant-release/README.md

-## ros-variant (indigo) - 0.1.1-0
+## variant (indigo) - 0.1.1-0

-The packages in the `ros-variant` repository were released into the `indigo` distro by running `/usr/bin/bloom-release --rosdistro indigo --track indigo ros-variant --edit` on `Thu, 12 May 2016 10:57:51 -0000`
+The packages in the `variant` repository were released into the `indigo` distro by running `/usr/bin/bloom-release --rosdistro indigo --track indigo variant --edit` on `Thu, 12 May 2016 10:57:51 -0000`

 These packages were released:
 - `variant`